 8.3.
 TEST RUN TIMINGS

 Here are the timings for the test runs, in CPU seconds.
-These timings are sum of user and system time on a single processor.
+These timings are user time on eight processors.

-The following timings apply to version 2007/P9.7 with NWCHEM version 5.0.
-These calculations are all run on a single processor.
+The following timings apply to version 2019/P17-C/-NW6.8.
+These calculations are all run on eight processors.